Headhunter vs Recruiter: The Real Difference

 Percentage of time spent recruiting

-Headhunters exist to do one thing: Recruit.
-For many Corporate Recruiters, or those who are responsible for corporate recruiting regardless of their job title, this isn’t necessarily the case.
+Headhunters exist to do one thing, and one thing only: Recruit.
+This isn’t necessarily the case for many corporate recruiters or those responsible for corporate recruiting, regardless of their job title.
 Within smaller organizations, it’s common for recruiting to be just one of many responsibilities for an HR professional (although larger companies have dedicated recruiter roles).

 Looking For a Headhunter or Recruiter?

-4 Corner Resources (4CR) is an Orlando-based headhunting, recruiting, and staffing agency that helps businesses of all sizes fulfill their hiring needs.
-A leading Orlando staffing agency, 4CR supports companies and organizations of all sizes by recruiting and placing top talent for a wide variety of positions and needs; everything from high-volume jobs to specialized positions that require advanced degrees and qualifications.
+We are an Orlando-based national headhunting, recruiting, and staffing agency that helps businesses of all sizes fulfill their hiring needs.
+As a leading staffing agency, 4CR supports companies and organizations of all sizes by recruiting and placing top talent for various positions.
+It needs, everything from high-volume jobs to specialized positions that require advanced degrees and qualifications.

 Pete Newsome